cahnda/tour-de-city/README.md

-#proj3-6-VSSD: CUSTOM BIKE TOURS IN NYC
+#tour-de-city: CUSTOM BIKE TOURS IN NYC

 ## Group Members
 Visit our trello [board](https://trello.com/b/aiLwI3nm/vssd) (*note: you must have been invited by a current member to view its contents*)!